newking9088/building_insurance_predictive_modeling/README.md

      - "Are we properly considering that fraud costs 50x more than investigation?"
      - Formula: (1 + β²) * (Precision * Recall)/(β² * Precision + Recall)
      - where β = √(cost_fraud/cost_investigation) = √(50000/1000) ≈ 7
-     - State Farm: "Are we willing to investigate 7 good claims to catch 1 fraud?"
+     - Insurance Company: "Are we willing to investigate 7 good claims to catch 1 fraud?"
 ```

 #### High Cost of False Negatives ($50,000):